Hybanos/Hahalloc/README.md

 Then, it would be interesting to store as litle data as possible on the stack.
 For example, only having a pointer to the first root and having everything else expand in the heap on its own.
 This is currently not done because it would require a new way of initializing the data structure with it's own `mmap` and `munmap`.

-### Oversize mappings.
+### Oversize mappings
 I don't really like the way oversize mappings are managed.
 Similarly, `mmap`ing 10x the size of requests close to a gigabyte and keeping them there until the program ends seems like a big limitation.
 It would be a big improvement to either change how these 2 regimes work or find a way to merge them into a more modular but consistent system.

 ### Thread safety
-Improving thread safety would be a good plus, at least making it work for n threads and not limit it to 4.
+Improving thread safety would be a good plus, at least making it work for $n$ threads and not limit it to 4.
 Then, leaving the mutex behind and switching to something really scalable.